 That was why I felt near-reverence when I looked at Clonycavan Man in his case.
 That was why I realized that he and I might have been friends, if I had lived when he did, or if he had lived today.

 Through the glass, I glanced at my younger brother, who was visiting the museum with me.
-We share the same parents, and we grew up together, but I don’t always remember to feel grateful for that.
+We share the same parents, and we grew up side by side, but I don’t always remember to feel grateful for that.
 That day, I took the time to appreciate that he was in my life and I was in his.

 The archaeological record doesn’t tell us anything about the hearts and souls of individuals, but I choose to believe that most people are good, whatever their flaws may be.
 After all, that’s what my own experience has suggested, time and time again.